 A lead who offers their contact information in exchange for useful information can be classified as an Information Qualified Lead.
 This prospect is at the beginning of their analysis phase and typically does not know your business or the solutions you have.

-When an IQL has made contact with you, your marketing automation tool will direct them to a thank you page that holds a link to download the offer and then they will receive a follow-up email with the same download link.
+When an IQL has made contact with you, your marketing automation tool will direct them to a thank you page that that holds a link to download the offer and then they will receive a follow-up email with the same download link.
 As the days go by, the lead will obtain more information relevant to the material that was originally downloaded.

 These leads are cold leads and have a very low priority when it comes to follow-up.
 The marketing team will offer the lead the ability to learn more about your business and how it can help solve their problems.